Top 10 Most Valued Startups in India in 2021

 The fact is that a lot of startups in India fail, irrespective of their size.
 According to a report from EY, there were 46,000 start-ups in India in 2017, which is down from 83,000 in 2013.
 The numbers are very low considering the number of educated Indians who are looking to join startups.
 Also, 85% of founders are graduates or above, leaving little scope for someone with an average or a low-level education.

-What kind of startups can I establish? a common question may be popping up in your mind.
+What kind of startups can I establish?
+A common question may be popping up in your mind.
 Let’s understand this.

 India has witnessed several startups that were successful in the country’s overall startup ecosystem.
 As India is the world’s second-most populous country, the growth of Indian startups will continue to attract the investment of the top global venture capital firms and media, in the field of start-ups.

-Moreover, Indian entrepreneurs are very passionate about startups.
 More and more Indian companies will come up in the coming years, focusing on a sustainable environment and resources for building products that focus on customer care, technology, and quality of the product.

 Over the years, the startup company culture has become one of the major areas of growth in the nation.
 Besides the concept of entrepreneurship, the world, in general, has boosted the concept of small businesses solving problems and raising as successful startups.